-If you have decided that you want to have breast augmentation there are many decisions that you will have to make with the advice and help of your board certified plastic surgeon.
+If you have decided that you want to have breast augmentation surgery there are many decisions that you will have to make with the advice and help of your board-certified plastic surgeon.
 In addition to deciding on implant size, location of incision, and implant under or over the muscle, you will also have to decide between smooth breast implants and textured breast implants.

 Breast implants consist of an outer silicone rubber shell which surrounds and contains either silicone gel or saline.
 Smooth breast implants have an outer silicone rubber shell which is very smooth, shiny and slippery.
 Smooth implants do not attach to the surrounding body tissue and are usually freely moveable within a tissue membrane or sack that forms around the implant and is called a capsule.

 Textured breast implants have an outer silicone rubber shell with a rough, pebbly, irregular surface almost like soft rubber sand paper.
 Textured implants attach to the tissue capsule around them and are less likely to move.